axewizardbgg/guards-cairn-1e-adventure/README.md

 ## Sources and Credits info
  - Adventure writing, design, and layout by AxeWizard
- - All art and layout made possible with https://www.befunky.com/create/
+ - All art and layout made possible with befunky.com/create/
- - Map art created with https://watabou.github.io/city.html (and modified in befunky)
+ - Map art created with watabou.github.io/city.html (and modified in befunky)
- - Character art created by AxeWizard with Heroforge (and modified in befunky)
+ - Character art created by AxeWizard with Hero Forge (and modified in befunky)
  - Some art is screenshots from areas in Valheim made by AxeWizard (and modified in befunky)
- - A free interior map from https://2minutetabletop.com/product/halloween-haunted-estate-map-pack/ was used
+ - A free interior map from 2minutetabletop.com/product/halloween-haunted-estate-map-pack/ was used

 ## Current editing process
 1. Use befunky and load an image of a white background that is 1000x1294 (8.5 x 11 paper aspect ratio)